oisdk/site/posts/2017-03-08-constrained-applicatives-lhs.markdown

 liftAP f (ys :> xs) = liftAP f ys Prelude.<*> xs
 ```

 But what about `liftAM`{.haskell}?
 It's much more difficult, fundamentally because `>>=`{.haskell} builds up arguments as a cons-list.
-To convert between the two efficiently, we need to use the trick for reversing lists efficiently: build up the reversed list as you go:
+To convert between the two efficiently, we need to use the trick for reversing lists efficiently: build up the reversed list as you go.

 ```{.haskell}
 liftAM :: (Monad f, Suitable f a) => FunType xs a -> AppVect f xs -> f a